-- Only qualified personnel should perform this installation. - Turn the input power OFF at the disconnect switch or fuse box before working on this equipment.
+Only qualified personnel should per-

+Turn the input power OFF at the

+disconnect switch or fuse box before working on this equipment.
 Turn off the input power to any other equipment connected to the welding system at the disconnect switch or fuse box before working on the equipment.